-As an importer it’s vital you’re familiar with China’s manufacturing geography as price levels, quality, logistic costs and manufacturing capabilities all vary region to region.
+As an importer it’s vital you’re familiar with China’s manufacturing and sourcing geography as price levels, quality, logistic costs and manufacturing capabilities all vary region to region.
 The information that can be gained through a quick survey of manufacturers and their location is significant and should not be ignored.

 If 99% of factories making a particular product are concentrated in one region, you can bet there is a competitive advantage to them being there.
 Typical regional advantages include access to raw materials, access to component parts, cheap labour, specialised labour or logistics.

 That doesn’t necessarily mean that you should dismiss outlier factories.
 However, before purchasing from these suppliers you must be diligent to ensure that price advantages arise from genuine competitive advantages (i.e. cheaper production costs), rather than poor quality control systems and bad management.

 You can also read our guide on how to find the a Chinese manufacturer for your business.